+Chylothorax can have many causes, but the underlying etiology often is not known

 - A variety of techniques have been recommended over the years for chylothorax.
 Historically, thoracic duct ligation alone has been recommended as a sole technique, but has poor clinical results.

-- The pericardectomy has been recommended as it was believed to reduce the venous pressure, thus allowing the lymphatic flow to be improved.
+- The pericardectomy has been recommended, as it was believed to reduce the venous pressure, thus allowing the lymphatic flow to be improved.
 However, a recent study has not really shown a true decrease in venous pressure.
-In addition, this technique in our experience give good success for this condition.
+In addition, this technique in our experience is not successful for this condition.

 - The cisterna chyli is a dilated portion of the lymphatic system within the abdomen near the kidneys.
 The cisterna chyli then continues through the diaphragm and then becomes the thoracic duct.
 Cisterna chyli ablation combined with thoracic duct ligation is the surgery that we currently use to treat chylothorax.
-This surgery is performed through an incision in the right side of the abdomen and involves removal of the cisterna chyli within the abdomen.
-As a result chyle will accumulate in the abdomen, but eventually resorbs.
-The result of this surgery is that new connections of the lymphatic system to the venous system form, thus bypassing the high demand of lymphatic flow within the thoracic duct.
+Cyanoacrylate glue is also injected into the cysterna chyli after the thoracic duct is ligated, and just before the cysterna chyli is torn (ablated).
+This surgery is performed through an incision in the right side of the abdomen, just behind the last rib.
+As a result of this procedure, chyle will accumulate in the abdomen and eventually resorbs into the blood stream.
+With time, new connections (anastomoses) of the lymphatic system to the venous system within the abdomen form, thus bypassing the high demand of lymphatic flow within the thoracic duct.

 Care after surgery